adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 That feels a lot cleaner.
 Now we are still playing a game where

-Filling up the Shock track is going to lead to a Skirting Death type move.
+Filling up the Shock track is going to lead to a Skirting Death type move but we .

 ```
 Snap
 When you gain a sixth Shock, you Snap.
 Choose two:
 - You become your Darkest Self, and lose half your shock
-- You suffer a bout of Temporary madness, losing all your Shock
+- You suffer a bout of Temporary Madness, losing all your Shock
-- Lose all the Strings you have on others.
+- Lose all the Strings you have on others,
 ```